MATTHEW KALLIMAN'S WEBSITE

 Jesus’ parable of the wheat and tares illustrates God's perspective on the world today.
 The earth is like a field in which good seed (Noah and his family) was planted.
 An enemy (the devil) came with stealth and mingled tares among the wheat.
 God is allowing the good seed and the bad to grow together until the harvest (end of this age) when the tares will be burned and the wheat saved (Matthew 13:24-30, 36-43; Revelation 14:14-20).

 The Bible speaks of three "worlds," or ages of human history.
-The first is "the world that then existed" before the flood, from Adam to Noah (II Peter 3:6).
+The first is "the world that then existed" from Adam to Noah (II Peter 3:6; 2:5).
 The second is "this present evil world" (Galatians 1:4, KJV).
-The third is "the world to come" which will follow Christ's Second Coming and last forever (Hebrews 2:5; Luke 18:30; Daniel 2:44; 7:14; Ezekiel 37:25; Joel 3:20; Luke 1:33: Revelation 11:15).
+The third is "the world to come" (or "World Tomorrow") which shall follow Christ's Second Coming and last forever (Hebrews 2:5; Luke 18:30; Daniel 2:44; 7:14; Ezekiel 37:25; Joel 3:20; Luke 1:33; Revelation 11:15).
+True education will fill the World Tomorrow when God's Government through Jesus Christ is restored over all nations (Isaiah 11:9; Acts 3:21; Daniel 2:44; Revelation 11:15)!
+The Seventh Millennial Day

-God promised He would not destroy the world again by waters of a flood.
-He will, however, destroy all evil on earth by fire at the end of this present age (Matthew 13:40-42).
-The Seventh Millennial Day will be holy time, just as the weekly Sabbath is holy (Hebrews 2:5; 4:4).
-And just as the flood of Noah's day is comparable to baptism (I Peter 3:20-21), the future cleansing of the world by fire corresponds to the "second death" (Isaiah 66:15-16, 24; Malachi 4:1; Matthew 3:12; 13:30, 39-42, 49-50; I Thessalonians 5:2-3; II Peter 3:10-12; Revelation 2:11; 14:10; 19:20; 20:14-15; 21:8).
-The Days of Trumpets and Atonement picture the climactic events which will occur at the end of this age, as outlined in the book of Revelation, and will lead directly to the world to come.
-The Days of Trumpets and Atonement -- The Seventh Millennial Day
+God promised He would never destroy the world again by waters of a flood.
+He will, however, cleanse the earth by fire at the end of this present evil age (Matthew 13:40-42).
+The flood of Noah's day is comparable to baptism (I Peter 3:20-21).
+The future cleansing of the world by fire is comparable to the "second death" or "lake of fire" which shall be the ultimate and final penalty of sin (Isaiah 66:15-16, 24; Malachi 4:1; Matthew 3:12; 13:30, 39-42, 49-50; 25:41, 46; I Thessalonians 5:2-3; II Peter 3:10-12; Revelation 2:11; 14:9-10; 19:20; 20:10, 14-15; 21:8).

-Let us come out of the sins of this present evil world (Isaiah 54:9; 55:3, 6-9; Revelation 18:4) and prepare ourselves for the New World which Christ shall establish at His Second Coming, after the fall of Babylon (II Peter 3:1-13; Isaiah 65:17-25; Daniel 2:44; Acts 3:19-21; Revelation 16-20).
-Let us follow the example of righteous Noah, who obeyed God faithfully upon the Second Millennial Day (Hebrews 11:7).
+Let us come out of the sins of this present evil world (Isaiah 54:9; 55:3, 6-9; II Corinthians 6:17; Revelation 18:4) and prepare ourselves for the New World which Christ shall establish at His Second Coming, after the fall of Babylon (II Peter 3:1-13; Isaiah 65:17-25; Daniel 2:44; Acts 3:19-21; Revelation 16-20), and follow the example of righteous Noah who obeyed God faithfully on the Second Millennial Day (Hebrews 11:7).